-Sin is, basically, cosmic treason.
-It is a violation of the holiness, the moral purity and excellence, of God Almighty; it is essentially cosmic treason.
+Sin is breaking God’s law.
+It is a violation of the holiness (the moral purity and excellence) of God Almighty; it is essentially cosmic treason.
 To violate the rule of an infinite God has an equally infinite consequence: death (Romans 6:23).
-This is not just physical death, but eternal death experiencing His wrath.
-Sin cannot be “swept under the rug,” and any good we try and do cannot “outweigh” the bad we have done because our very nature is evil, and if God is to be the perfectly just, good, and righteous God that He is, he cannot let the guilty go unpunished.
-We have broken His law, and stand before the Judge of all the earth guilty and condemned.
+This is not just physical death, but spiritual death experiencing His wrath in hell.
+Sin cannot be “swept under the rug,” and any good we try and do cannot “outweigh” the bad we have done because our very nature is evil.
+If God is to be the perfectly just, good, and righteous God that he is, he cannot let the guilty go unpunished.
+We have broken his law and stand before the Judge of all the earth guilty and condemned.

 Our situation is desperate.
-If we are to be saved from God’s righteous wrath and see our fellowship with him restored, we need someone to pay the price, to take the wrath of God, for our sin and rebellion against Him (Hebrews 9:22), and we need someone who can perfectly fulfill and obey the law of God for us (Romans 3:19-20).
+If we are to be saved from God’s righteous wrath and see our fellowship with him restored, we need someone to pay the price for our sin and rebellion against him (Hebrews 9:22).
+We need someone who can perfectly fulfill and obey the law of God for us (Romans 3:19-20).
 Yet we also need someone who can deliver us from the power of sin and defeat death itself (Romans 7:24).

 God is gracious.
 He provided a Redeemer.

-So how do we respond to this gospel?
-Romans 10:9 says, “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved.”
 The Bible makes clear that Jesus is the Way, the Truth, the Life (John 14:6).
 He is the only Mediator between God and man (1 Timothy 2:5).
-To receive this gift of salvation, we must place our faith in the finished work of Jesus Christ (Galatians 2:20; Ephesians 4:22-24), turn from our sins, and be baptized as a sign of our new life with Christ (Acts 2:38-39; Rom 6:3-7; Col 2:11-12).
+To receive this gift of salvation, we must place our trust in the finished work of Jesus Christ (Galatians 2:20; Ephesians 4:22-24), turn from our sins, and be baptized as a sign of our new life with Christ (Acts 2:38-39; Rom 6:3-7; Col 2:11-12).
 As citizens of heaven, we must continue in repentance: humbly acknowledging and confessing that we are sinful, and making a conscious choice to turn from our sin and pursue Christ (1 John 2:3).
 We then are able to live free of guilt and condemnation, knowing our identity as adopted children of God, as new creations (Romans 8:1, 1 John 3:1)!
 His glorious grace enables and motivates us to live godly lives, overflowing with love towards God and our fellow man while we wait for the great and glorious day when Christ returns for his people, his church, his bride (Titus 2:11-14).